strimzi/proposals/068-quotas-management.md

 ```

 The `type: strimzi` quotas API will support the following fields:
-* `produceQuota` for setting the default produce quota
+* `producerByteRate` for setting the default produce quota
-* `fetchQuota` for setting the default fetch quota
+* `consumerByteRate` for setting the default fetch quota
 * `minAvailableBytesPerVolume` for setting the minimal required free space per volume as number of bytes (this field can be configured only when `minAvailableRatioPerVolume`is not set)
 * `minAvailableRatioPerVolume` for setting the minimal required free space per volume as percentage of the overall volume size (this field can be configured only when `minAvailableBytesPerVolume`is not set)
 * `excludedPrincipals` for setting a list of users to be excluded from the applied quotas